thrudgelmir/Powerformer/README.md

 - `tests/Batch_Method.ipynb`: Study of Batch Method (secsion 6.1.4)

 2. Ciphertext Evaluation

-To see the homomorphic encryption experiment, run `./powerformer_HE/test.ipynb`.
+To see ciphertext experiment, run
+- `./powerformer_HE/test.ipynb`: End-to-End Homomorphic Encryption based powerformer model

 Since a private GPU-based HE library is used, the results displayed are implemented in numpy.
 To obtain actual homomorphic encryption results, override the basic homomorphic operations in `./powerformer_HE/base_fncs.py` to match the functions of the HE library you intend to use.